davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/ssc-constructions-on-v-categories.md

 ## 2.4.2.
 Enriched functors

+This definition is definitely not enough to understand [Enriched functors](https://en.wikipedia.org/wiki/Enriched_category#Enriched_functors).
+If you have read ahead enough to understand that functors preserve identity and composition, you can see this as a statement that these are preserved.
+If previously there was a morphism between x₁ and x₂ (in a **Bool**-category, one is less than the other), then a functor must map this morphism to another morphism between F(x₁) and F(x₂) in a second **Bool**-category that respects composition.

+The ⊗ operator serves as the associative operator connected to the enriched category (that emulates the composition of morphisms).
+For the enriched functor to respect the enriched structure means for it to respect the structure that the category includes beyond just identity and associativity: in this case Definition 2.2. defines in e.g. `(a)`, `(b)`, and `(d)` some additional structure that might need to be preserved.

 *Exercise* 2.73.

 A **Cost**-category is a Lawvere metric space.
 When we add the "skeletal" adjective (i.e.